Plumbridge/FinP2P/README.md

 ---

-**Ready for production deployment with complete Fusion OpenAPI specification compliance.**
+**Ready for production deployment with comprehensive cross-chain atomic swap capabilities.**